Baarn railway station

-Baarn station is the station the Dutch royal family use, when arriving/leaving Soestdijk Palace.
-For this use it has a royal waiting room.
+Baarn station is the station the Dutch monarchy uses for travel to Soestdijk Palace, and is one of three stations in the country with an active royal waiting room.

-The station has 4 platforms.
-Platform 1 is joined to the station building.
-This platform is out of use.
+The station has four platforms.
+Platform 1, which is out of use, is joined to the station building.
 Platforms 2 and 3 form an island platform and are for trains to Amersfoort and Amsterdam.
-Platform 4 is used for trains to/from Utrecht Centraal.
+Platform 4 is used for trains to and from Utrecht Centraal.

 In the early days, the HSM had a railway station, for trains to Amsterdam and Amersfoort, this was on the Oosterspoorweg, and the nearby station Baarn Buurtstation, which was for the train to Utrecht.
 In 1938 the companies became part of the station NS, however Baarn Buurtstation was not closed until the Stichtse lijn was electrified in 1948.
 The station was rebuilt, with a platform 4 for the Utrecht train, to prevent delays of Intercitys passing through the station.
 Since March 2009, platform 1 is no longer used for passenger services.